JustA3DObject/PythonVehicleSimulator/README.md

 # Python Vehicle Simulator

-The Python Vehicle Simulator supplements the Matlab MSS (Marine Systems Simulator) toolbox.
+The Python Vehicle Simulator supplements the MATLAB MSS (Marine Systems Simulator) Toolbox.
 It includes models for autonomous underwater vehicles (AUVs), unmanned surface vehicles (USVs), and ships.
 The vehicle models are based on the MSS vessel models in /MSS/VESSELS/catalog.
 Each vehicle is modeled as an object in Python, and the vehicle class has methods for guidance, navigation, and control.
 The main program ```main.py``` defines vehicle objects for real-time simulation.

     Root folder:
     /src/python_vehicle_simulator/
-        main.py                 - MAIN PROGRAM (terminal command >>python3 main.py)
+        main.py                 - MAIN PROGRAM (terminal command >> python3 main.py)
         3D_animation.gif        - 3D animation file that can be opened in a web browser by right-clicking the file

     Library files: